GoogleCloudPlatform/snapshot-debugger/README.md

 Snapshot Debugger requires Python 3.6 or above and the `gcloud` CLI.
 If you are working in Cloud Shell, you already have Python and `gcloud` installed.

-#### Set up the environment

-1. Run `gcloud auth login`, be sure to use the account that has permissions on the Google Cloud project you are working on.
-2. Run `gcloud config set project PROJECT_ID`.
-Where PROJECT_ID is the project you want to use.
-The Snapshot Debugger CLI always acts on the current `gcloud` configured project.
+In addition, the environment should already configured correctly by default.
+You can verify this by running the following commands:

+1. `gcloud config get-value project`
+2. `gcloud config get-value account`

+> **NOTE**: When running the cli, you may encounter a popup warning you that `gcloud is requesting your credentials to make a GCP API call`.
+You'll  need to click `AUTHORIZE` to proceed.

 ### Using Snapshot Debugger outside of Cloud Shell

-#### Ensure you have Python 3.5 or above installed
+#### Ensure you have Python 3.6 or above installed

-The Snapshot Debugger CLI requires [Python](https://www.python.org/downloads/) 3.5 or newer.
+The Snapshot Debugger CLI requires [Python](https://www.python.org/downloads/) 3.6 or newer.

 #### Install Google Cloud `gcloud` CLI